-The admissions criteria are applied in cases of over-subscription and places will be allocated to applicants in the following priority order:
+The admissions criteria are applied in cases of oversubscription and places will be allocated to applicants in the following priority order:

-- (i) Children in public care (looked after children) and children who were previously looked after but - ceased to be so because they were adopted (or became subject to a child arrangements order or - special guardianship order) immediately following having been looked after [see note (a)] - (ii) Children with siblings who are already on roll at the school and will still be on roll at their date of entry - [see note (b)]

-- (iii) Children with exceptional medical, social or psychological needs, where it is agreed by the Local Authority ["LA"] and the headteacher that these can best be addressed at a particular school [see - note (c)] - (iv) Children of permanent staff employed at the school [see note (d)] - (v) Children living nearest to the school as measured by a straight line from the child's home to the main school gate/entrance [see note (e)]
+- Looked after children and children who were previously looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been looked after.
+It also includes children who appear to the Local Authority (the "LA") to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note a) - 2.
+Children with siblings who are already on roll at the school and will still be on roll at their date of entry (see note b) - 3.
+Children with exceptional medical, social or psychological needs, where it is agreed by the Local Authority ("LA") and the headteacher that these can best be addressed at a particular school (see note c) - 4.
+Children of permanent staff employed at the school (see note d) - 5.
+Children living nearest to the school as measured by a straight line from the child's home to the main school gate/entrance (see note e)